mixxxdj/mixxx/source/chapters/vinyl_control.rst

   Two timecode CDs, two CD decks, and two stereo sound inputs.

-  Setting up CDJs for use with time-code CDs is similar to setting up turntables.
+  Setting up CDJs for use with timecode CDs is similar to setting up turntables.
 The figure below outlines a typical configuration.
 First, connect the RCA cables of the CDJs to an inputs of your sound card.
 Second, connect the inputs of your mixer to the outputs of your sound card.
 Make sure